Why Freelance Around Your 9-to-5

 Even though it is true that, as a freelancer, you are kind of out on your own, doing your own thing, working from wherever, whenever, and all of that.
 But really you are a member of a global community of workers who all share the same goals of independence and freedom.

 In today’s digital workplace, maintaining success is about making solid connections that then grow into lasting professional relationships.
-This is what is working best for employers and employees alike, and this is especially true at goLance.
-Creating one or more of these relationships with employers is the best way to keep work coming your way and keep money rolling in.
+This is what is working best for clients and freelancers alike, and this is especially true at goLance.
+Creating one or more of these relationships with clients is the best way to keep work coming your way and keep money rolling in.

-When starting out as a freelancer, try to appeal to potential employers as a person, not just another faceless freelancer.
-Some employers might want an anonymous cog to crank out whatever, but that gig is never going to be satisfying.
-When you can count on an employer for jobs and they can count on you for consistent work, you have built a sturdy path to success, and that is just what is promoted at goLance.
+When starting out as a freelancer, try to appeal to potential clients as a person, not just another faceless freelancer.
+Some clients might want an anonymous cog to crank out whatever, but that gig is never going to be satisfying.
+When you can count on a client for jobs and they can count on you for consistent work, you have built a sturdy path to success, and that is just what is promoted at goLance.

 A side career as a freelancer can be whatever you want it to be.
 Earn a little extra by working a few hours a night after work.
 Turn your hobby into a money-maker.
 Discover and learn a new skill while being paid for it.
 The opportunity is there and the possibilities are endless.